UPDATE SEPT 2021

 I have conformation, from the H&R gun designer, that H&R 960 20 gauge slug guns were indeed a (1-35tr) and were designed for the old Foster/rifled lead slugs.
-The barrel bore sizes are very large by today’s SAAMI standards.
-The bore is a full .007ths bigger diameter (on top of the rifling) than it should be.
-Accuracy Note: With that big a bore only the Lightfield Hybred Exp sabot is designed to adjust to that big a bore diameter, while maintaining proper RPM’S for stabilization, because of its patent key-on sabot design.
+The barrel bore sizes are very large by today’s SAAMI standards established in 2000.
+The bore can be as much as a full .007ths bigger diameter (on top of the rifling) than it should be.
+Accuracy Note: With that big a bore only the Lightfield Hybred Exp and Commander IDS sabot design can adjust itself to that big a bore diameter, thus maintaining the proper RPM’S for stabilization; because of its patented key-on sabot design.

 Sabot slug History and Other Helpful Slug Gun Facts.